zhan4429/guides/README.md

 ## Repository Overview

-Documentation is built from source files using [Sphinx][sphinx-url] and the [PyData Sphinx Theme][theme-url] with content structure managed by the [Sphinx External ToC][toc-url] extension.
+Documentation is built from source files using [Sphinx][sphinx-url] and the [PyData Sphinx Theme][theme-url] with documentation structure managed using the [Sphinx External ToC][toc-url] extension.
 Key repository contents are as follows:

 - `/.github/workflows/build.yml` -- action to automatically build and deploy documentation
 - `/environment.yml` -- build environment specification